shivam-dubey-byte/Smile/README.md

 5. **Gallery and Analytics**
    - Users can manage their uploaded photos and track their progress on a personalized dashboard.
+   - Analytics on smile frequency, token earnings, and ranking trends are visualized in real time.

 ---